-Figure 39.
-Removing the simple-swap drive
+After removing the simple-swap drive:

-1. Install a new drive or drive filler into the vacant drive bay (see "Install a simple-swap drive" on page 83).
+1. Install a new drive or drive filler into the vacant drive bay (see "Install a simple-swap drive" on page 77).

 Note: To ensure that there is adequate system cooling, do not operate the server for more than two minutes without either a drive or a drive filler installed in each bay.